 - Dog hives are a message from their body.
 They’re saying, “I don’t like this thing that I’ve eaten/touched/inhaled.”
 By ignoring a hive outbreak, you’re ignoring the fact that something has made your dog feel unwell or uncomfortable, and will do so again unless you can work out what caused the outbreak and prevent further exposure.

-So, yes, dog hives are rarely a matter of life and death.
+So, yes, hives on dogs are rarely a matter of life and death.
 All the same, it is well worth getting them investigated by a vet if you are not 100% of the reason behind them, just in case.

 How to Treat Hives in Dogs Using Medication